 Trying to stay warm in an old house is a tricky business.
 And this can happen due to two reasons – either your house insulation wore out and leaked the air outside through the walls, or your house is not insulated at all.

 For the sake of this discussion, I am thinking that your insulation wore off, and you need to know how to insulate an old house without hurting it.
 So, if you are looking for cea mai buna izolatie termica exterioara, just follow the link to get the best house insulation service.

 How to Insulate the Attic and Roof

 Attic and the roof should be the first places for adding insulation because heated air becomes lighter and escapes through the roof.
 Start with the floor of the attic.

-It is best if you insulate the floor using blow-in insulation.
+It is best if you insulate the floor using blow-in insulation but never forget to contact expert professionals for installing ceiling insulation either.
 A relevant study suggests that almost a quarter of the heated air gets lost if your roof is under-insulated.

 Here’s how you can insulate the attic:

 - Inspect the existing insulation in the attic for signs of moisture and molds to discard accordingly